-This studio looks like it could be a converted basement and whilst some producers love a bright open space, we’d be locking the door behind us only to emerge for food and water!
+Some home studios make great use of space and this setup looks like it could be a converted basement.
+Whilst some producers love a bright open space, we’d be locking the door behind us only to emerge for food and water!!

 The green lighting fits this synth cave perfectly and we think the alien head poking over the top of the racks of gear compliments the vibe even more.

 As a self-confessed guitar nerd this studio is particularly exciting.
 We can see ourselves spending hours finding the perfect tone with this producer’s collection of amp heads.